 I assumed the on-ear detection would show the same erratic behavior, but man, was I completely wrong.
 In fact, the feature operated flawlessly.
 I kept removing and placing the earbuds back on my ears like a toddler discovering the light button for the first time, admiring their movement precision and how quickly the buds would play and pause music.

-Jabra Elite 75t: Sound+ app and special features
+Jabra Elite 75t: Active and passive noise cancelation

 Jabra Elite 75t: Audio quality